Here are a number of creative and inexpensive suggestions for making poetry a more important part of school life during April and throughout the year.

 - Write at least one poem before beginning a unit on poetry.

-- Visit Poets.org to access audio or video archival material for use in the classroom or a special school-wide assembly.
+- Preview audio and/or video tapes for use in class or a special school-wide assembly.

 - Begin each class with a poem by a different poet.

-- Ask students to memorize poems and then recite them from memory.
+- Ask students to memorize poems and then write them out or recite them from memory.

 - Read poems aloud to your students.